Tikal Mayan Ruins

-Tikal Maya Ruins is one of the most special places in the world to my family and me.
+Tikal Maya Ruins is one of the most special places in the world for my family and me.
 Why?
-Because this is where my husband and I met thirteen years ago.
-Since then we have taken our sons to visit the ruins so they too can see the magic this place possesses.
+Because this is where my husband and I met thirteen years ago and Tikal has many fun facts.
+Since then, we have taken our sons to visit the ruins so they too can see the magic this place possesses.

 Normally when my family visits the park, we usually stay in Flores.
 Flores is an adorable island on Lake Peten Itza about 45 minutes from the actual Park and is one of the more popular places to spend the night because of the large selection of hotels and restaurants.
 Plus, it’s super fun to walk around with its European feel.